-Precipitation or runoff patterns in Arizona's arid climates is unpredictable and sporadic, and often times it can be months between a measurable storm events that causes a discharge.
+Precipitation or runoff patterns in Arizona's arid climates is unpredictable and sporadic, and often times it can be months, may even a year between a measurable storm events that causes a discharge enough to sample.
 The 2019 MSGP requires sampling to be conducted for the duration of the permit.
-This change to the monitoring duration was to gather data throughout the permit term and to evaluate a sites pollutant levels over time.
-This will yield a more accurate characterization of pollutant concentrations in the site's discharge for the variable stormwater flow/ volumes in Arizona's climate and monitor pollutant levels after long dry periods (i.e., months between rain events).
-This provision also takes into account that operations at any given site are often dynamic and routinely change through the year as well as from year to year.
+This change to the monitoring duration was to gather data throughout the permit term and to evaluate a site's pollutant levels over time.
+This will yield a more accurate characterization of pollutant concentrations in the site's discharge for the variable stormwater flow/ volumes in Arizona's climate and monitor pollutant levels after long dry periods (i.e. months between rain events).
+This provision also takes into account that operations at any given site are often dynamic and routinely change through the year, as well as from year to year.